 E-mail addresses provided to us will only be used to send relevant and important Linux Journal correspondence, such as notifying magazine subscribers a subscription has expired, or alternatively, to send a user their opted-in e-mail newsletter.
-Linux Journal strictly enforces e-mail privacy and therefore, e-mail addresses are never sold or provided to third parties.
+Linux Journal strictly enforces e-mail privacy and therefore, e-mail addresses are never sold or provided to third parties, except those provided on co-branded pages and then only specifically provided to that partner (see: Co-Branded Web Pages section above).
 Additionally, upon request, Linux Journal will remove users (and their information) from our database or permit them to "opt-out" of any further e-mail newsletters that they had previously signed up for.

 Our web server automatically recognizes and collects the domain name and IP address of visitors to our web sites.
 In addition, we collect aggregate tracking information derived mainly from tallying page views throughout our sites, and information volunteered by the visitor, such as survey information and/or site registrations.
 The information we collect is used to improve the content of our web pages, customize the content and/or layout for each individual visitor, and for us to contact visitors about our products and services as explained below.

 If a visitor has enabled cookies in their browser, we will send a cookie file that will only store a unique, random session ID that is maintained throughout the session to track the pages visited.
 This allows us to provide our site visitors with certain conveniences, such as delivering unique content and helping with lost passwords.